Skip to content

 Tallyfy’s webhooks and integration options ensure collected data can be used effectively elsewhere.

-Enable task delegation for collaborative form completion
+How can I enable task delegation for collaborative form completion?

 Often, forms need information from several people: